MinBZK/ai-validation/docs/Projects/TAD/ADRs/0002-tad-reporting-standard.md

 ## Assumptions

-There does not exists a standard of capturing all relevant information on ML-models that also includes fairness and bias tests and regulatory assessments.
+There is no existing standard of capturing all relevant information on ML-models that also includes fairness and bias tests and regulatory assessments.

 A widely used implementation for [Model Cards for Model Reporting](https://arxiv.org/abs/1810.03993) is given